valkey-io/valkey-rfc/Bloom.md

 ## Abstract

 The proposed feature is ValkeyBloom which is a Rust based Module that brings a native bloom filter data type into Valkey.
-The module should be API-compatible with Redis Ltd.’s ReBloom Module.

 ## Motivation